funvill/Laser-cut-blocks/README.md

 http://upnotnorth.net/projects/alphabet-blocks/
 I copied some of his ideas for the 5th side while expanding it with my own ideas.

-A lot of the vectors came from [TheNounProject](http://thenounproject.com)
+Some of the vectors came from [TheNounProject](http://thenounproject.com).

 Each side of the blocks will have a different theme.
-36 faces.

  - **Side 1** - Capital letters from A-Z and 0-9
 ![enter image description here](https://raw.githubusercontent.com/funvill/Laser-cut-blocks/master/side1.png)